Aaron-Paul/Image-Segmentation/README.md

 ## Uses of Image Segmentation:
 - Improved Quality of MRI/Medical images for better detection of diseases and problems
 - Segmenting images can help to improve robot vision
-- Image segementation can also be applied to satellite images in order to get better object detection
+- Image segementation is also be applied to satellite images in order to get better object     detection.These objects may be buildings,roads,cars,or trees , for example.
+Applications of this type of imagery labelling are widespread, from analysing traffic to monitoring environmental changes taking place due to global warming.
 ## Results
 ### 1.Generic Object Segmentation Program:
 ![Burma](output/burma.jpg)